Quality of Service

 - 100% of the visits were given to the key stage two age group.

-- 80% of respondents agreed that the original appointment was kept.
-Out of those appointments not kept one was due to a staff shortage, one was cancelled in error, eight because of reasons unknown to the school and six were due to operational reasons.
+- 85% of respondents agreed that the original appointment was kept.
+Out of those appointments not kept one was due to a staff shortage, two due to training exercises and one due to a school’s own administrative error.

 Length of Visit

-- 86% felt the length of the visit was about right whilst only 9% thought it was too short and 2% felt it was too long.
+- 99% felt the length of the visit was about right whilst 1% thought it was too short.

 In order to monitor performance, a follow up survey is sent out to a sample of residents who have had a Home Fire Safety Check (HFSC).